Hydrospheredata/hydro-monitoring/README.md

 We'd be glad to receive any help from the community!

-Check out our issues for anything labeled with `help-wanted`, they will be the perfect starting point!
+Check out our issues for anything labeled with `help wanted`, they will be the perfect starting point!
 If you don't see any, just let us know, we would be happy to hear from you.